kevinsogo/compgen/docs_src/TUTORIAL.md

         ensure(F % m == 0)
 ```

 and it would work: this is totally fine.
-However, the recommended solution is to add another attribute in `subtasks`.
-Change `subtasks` to look like
+However, the recommended solution is to add another attribute in `bounds` and `subtasks`.
+Change them to look like

 ```python
 subtasks = {